PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 5. Launch new EC2 instance with your custom Prisma Cloud Defender AMI

 ### Future Enhancements
-- Add Packer with Provisioner steps to automate image build process
+- Add [Packer](https://learn.hashicorp.com/collections/packer/aws-get-started) with Provisioner steps to automate image build process
 - Add CI tool and steps to automate entire workflow

 ## Steps

-###
+### 01 - Setup
-- Clone repo
+1. Clone this repo
-- Make any necessary adjustments to `default.auto.tfvars` file & deploy to your AWS environment
+2. Make any necessary adjustments to `default.auto.tfvars` file & deploy to your AWS environment
-- Create a new **Role** in Primsa Cloud called **Defender Manager** and assign it the **Cloud Provisioning Admin** Permission Group
+3. Create a new **Role** in Primsa Cloud called **Defender Manager** and assign it the **Cloud Provisioning Admin** Permission Group
-- Create a new Service Account in Prisma Cloud and assign it your new **Defender Manager** role and create and save keys
+4. Create a new Service Account in Prisma Cloud and assign it your new **Defender Manager** role and create and save keys

-### Review additional scripts and setup your secrets in AWS Secrets Manager
+### 02 - Review additional scripts and setup your secrets in AWS Secrets Manager

 1. Open the `pcdefender-install-aws-sm.sh` file in this repo's folder and review the instructions at the top of the script.
 2. Create 4 secrets in AWS Secrets Manager.
 Note, we utilize using paths for your Secret Names as a good design suggestion to better manage secrets.